-After Board discussion regarding the extension date, the following motion was made:
+After Board discussion regarding the extension date, the following motion was made: 446

-Ms. Driscoll-Davis moved to reconsider the extension of the approval of the Sawyer Lane Subdivision, Brave Boat Harbor Road.
+- 448 Ms. Driscoll-Davis moved to reconsider the extension of the approval of the Sawyer Lane

+- Subdivision, Brave Boat Harbor Road.
+449

+- 450 Ms. Day seconded the motion.